Have you bought some oyster sauce for a recipe but never got around to using it? If so, you’re probably wondering:

 One of the best substitutes for oyster sauce is hoisin sauce.
 You can use it in equal quantities to the amount of oyster sauce you would have used.
 Alternatively, use soy and hoisin sauce in a 1:1 ratio.

 Oyster sauce is made from caramelized oyster juice, salt, sugar, and sometimes soy sauce thickened with cornstarch.
-This brings a dark, syrupy sauce that is signature to the condiment.
+This brings a dark, syrupy sauce that is the signature of the condiment.

 Oyster sauce can last a relatively long time.
-But if you’d like to keep it fresh for a longer period, store it in the fridge.
+But if you’d like to keep it fresh for longer, store it in the fridge.
 Oyster sauce can last 3-6 months in the fridge after it’s been opened.